The Happiest Days of Our Lives: Film version

 Pink and his two friends go down to a railway track to lay bullets on the rails and watch them explode under the passing train.
 Pink, putting himself up against the tunnel wall, sees that the train cars are packed with faceless people.
 He sees his teacher at the other end of the tunnel yelling at him to stand still.
 In the next scene, in Pink's school, the teacher discovers Pink writing a poem (which contains lyrics from "Money") and, as punishment, ridicules Pink by reading his poem out loud to the entire class then slaps his left hand with a ruler.
+The schoolmaster then instructs the definition of an acre - technically correct, but absolutely useless - to the pupils by rote learning.
 The following scene shows the Schoolmaster in his own home, being forced to eat a piece of tough meat during dinner at his wife's silent command.
 To relieve himself of his humiliation, the teacher spanks a child with a belt the next day.
 Immediately after this comes "Another Brick in the Wall, Part 2".